AdelePh/E-commerce-Purchase-Analyzing/README.md

 # E-commerce-Purchase-Analyzing

-Analyzing the purchases of our customers for 1 year in America E-commerce dataset.
+Analyzing the purchases of customers for 1 year in America E-commerce dataset.
 How are their customer's online buying habits?

 Columns name and meanings: